IQSS/dvn/doc/release/README_v3_6.txt

 http://thedata.org/pages/latest-release

 Please note that Digital Object Identifiers are supported in this release.
-Please consult the Intallers' Guide for instructions on how to implement this feature in your application
+Please consult the Intallers' Guide for instructions on how to implement this feature in your application.

 Installing the DVN.
 ==================